jindalchinmay/HBDeca_Practice_Platform/README.md

 # TurnerFentonDECA
 Turner Fenton DECA web applications for users.
-Currently in V0.1 - styling and core features to be updated.
+Currently in V0.1 - styling and core features are to be updated.

 Hosting domain: https://turnerfentondeca-7dol8.ondigitalocean.app/